 The effect of annual climate variation has been observed to impact fisheries in Alaska; however the impact of climate change on fisheries is unclear.
 For example, the ecological effects of reduced sea ice have impacted a major fishery in the southeastern Bering Sea for walleye pollock, but this fishery recovered in subsequent years when sea ice again was more widespread.
-These climate impacts, while temporary, allow us to understand some of the future impacts of climate change.
+These climate impacts, while temporary, allowed us to understand some of the future impacts of climate change.

 NOAA Fisheries released a draft Regional Action Plan for Southeastern Bering Sea Climate Science to help address key climate-related information needs in this Region as called for in the NOAA Fisheries Climate Science Strategy.
-We invite members of the public to provide feedback on this draft plan.
+We invited members of the public to provide feedback on this draft plan.

 The modeling approach depends on understanding provided by past and current research on recruitment processes and fisheries oceanography by NOAA Fisheries.
 For example, our climate science approach has provided understanding of why southeastern Bering Sea pollock biomass dropped and then recovered.
 We found that due to bloom timing, large crustacean zooplankton benefit from icy winters, providing prey for age-0 pollock to enter their first winter fat, thus increasing overwinter survival and subsequent recruitment to the fishery.
-Click here to learn more about our climate science approach.

 We conducted the vulnerability assessment over the several months and finalized the Regional Action Plan in October of 2016.